 - Transportation – Madison is served by the Dane County Regional Airport and most major airlines.
 By car, Madison is approximately 70 minutes from Milwaukee’s General Mitchell International Airport and 2.5 hours from the Chicago O’Hare International Airport.
 Badger Bus provides service from the Milwaukee airport and Van Galder/Coach USA provides service from Chicago.
 Both buses stop on the UW–Madison campus.

 - Housing – Once you’ve registered, participants can sign up for housing through the University of Wisconsin–Madison Housing website.
-Campus housing is available in Ogg Hall, a newly renovated dormitory facility one block from the workshop site.
+Campus housing is available in Ogg Hall, a renovated dormitory facility one block from the workshop site.
 Single rooms are approximately $65 per person per night, and double rooms are approximately $45 per person per night (includes breakfast).

 - Accommodations – If you have a disability and desire accommodations, please advise us in advance.
 Requests are confidential.
 This program is offered by UW–Madison’s McBurney Disability Resource Center.